Cuilie/Code-for-algorithm-stanford-coursera/README.md

 Well commented code for Stanford algorithm course on Coursera.
 Still updating.

-#Code index
+# Code index

-##Course2 week1 Kosaraju Two-Pass Algorithm
+## Course2 week1 Kosaraju Two-Pass Algorithm
 The algorithm is designed for computing strongly connected components in a directed graph.
 Due the the recursion limitation of python,I must implement by the for loop instead of recursion.
 The for loop template is provided at coursera weekly form:https://drive.google.com/file/d/1oyFlv810Ekc1QteXqDgb83vTkJEhAtnR/view

 Course link:https://www.coursera.org/learn/algorithms-graphs-data-structures/lecture/rng2S/computing-strong-components-the-algorithm

-##Course2 week2 Dijkstra's Shortest-path Algorithm
+## Course2 week2 Dijkstra's Shortest-path Algorithm
 The algorithm is designed for computing shortest path from one specific vertex to other vertices among a non-negative directed acyclic graph.
 The BFS also can be used for computing shortest path, but it has an assumption that all length of edges should be one.

 Course link:https://www.coursera.org/learn/algorithms-graphs-data-structures/lecture/rxrPa/dijkstras-shortest-path-algorithm

-##Course2 week3 Heap Implementation & Median Maintenance
+## Course2 week3 Heap Implementation & Median Maintenance
 Implemented a heap class with two methods "Insert" and "popmin" with O(log(n)) time complicity.
 And then, using heap class I implemented to construct an Median Maintenance algorithm, which could maintenance the median when a stream of numbers pour in.
 That is, when a new number come, it will compute a new median with in O(log(n)) time.

 Course link:shttps://www.coursera.org/learn/algorithms-graphs-data-structures/lecture/iIzo8/heaps-operations-and-applications

-##Course2 week4
+## Course2 week4
+Updating